-The RA is in the form of an allowance of 60% of the qualifying capital expenditure incurred within a period of 15 years beginning from the year the first reinvestment b.
-Incentives for Reinvestment in Resource-Based Industries i PS with income tax exemption of 70% of statutory income for a period of 5 years.
-Unabsorbed capital allowances incurred during the PS period can be carried forward and deducted from the post-PS income of the company.
+The RA is in the form of an allowance of 60% of the qualifying capital expenditure incurred within a period of 15 years beginning from the year the first reinvestment is made.
+The allowance can be offset against 70% of the statutory income in the year of assessment.
+Any unutilised allowance can be carried forward to a maximum period of 7 consecutive years of assessments and the period commences immediately after the end of the 15th year.